 How automation impacts workers

-The concept of automation, and the use of task-based models to analyze it, lead in any event to some general rules that seem to govern the interaction of machines and workers.
+The concept of automation, and the use of task-based models to analyze it, leads to some general rules that seem to govern the interaction of machines and workers.
 With those in mind, it is possible to conceptualize the net impact of automation on employment and wages.

 General tendencies